LKrysik/TablesUsageStatistic/README.md

 ## What can you do with this tool?

-- You can connect to database and analyze queries saved by Trace Profiler
+- You can connect to database and analyze queries saved by Trace Profiler or you can load queries from file or directly imput to this tool
-- You can load queries from file or directly imput to TUS
+- Create tables usage statistic - used and unused tables

 ## What you need